 High load ball screws are essential in several industries where machinery must handle heavy loads with precision and efficiency.
 These industries often demand robust performance characteristics to ensure reliability, durability, and accuracy under demanding conditions.
 Here are some key industries that specifically require high load ball screws in their applications:

-• Aerospace: Aerospace applications require extremely high precision and reliability.
-High load ball screws are used in the actuation systems of aircraft, including control surfaces, landing gear, and engine components.
+Aerospace applications require extremely high precision and reliability.
+High load ball screws see use in the actuation systems of aircraft, including control surfaces, landing gear, and engine components.
 They are also used in the manufacturing and maintenance of aircraft equipment.

 High Load Ball Screw Failure: Causes and Mitigation Strategies